ArchitJ6/Tastify/README.md

 # Tastify
-Tastifyis a simple, open-source platform for sharing and discovering delicious food recipes.
+Tastify is a modern, open-source platform for sharing and discovering delicious food recipes.
 It is powered by [TheMealDB](https://www.themealdb.com/api.php), an open-source Recipe API.

 ## Features